 Just like other European Union countries, to travel to Malta with your dog they’ll require an EU pet passport (or other paperwork from your country of origin), showing your dog’s microchip number and proof of rabies vaccination.

 Then there’s an extra special step just for Malta.
 Malta also requires you to notify them of the arrival of your pet, at least three working days before arrival.
-This is so your pet can be inspected on arrival by a vet (at the airport or ferry terminal).
+This is so your pet can be inspected on arrival by a veterinarian (at the airport or ferry terminal).

 Dog-Friendly Transport Options to Malta

 Taking the Ferry from Sicily to Malta with a Dog

 Our initial plan to travel to Malta with our dog from Sicily was to take the ferry operated by Virtu Ferries.
 The ferry crossing only takes a couple of hours and there are four options for pets available:

 Pets in Vehicles: If you’re travelling with a car, you can leave your pets in your car with the window open.
 Your first three pets travel for free, then €12 for each subsequent pet.

 Pet Cabin: Alternatively, your pets can travel in the “pet cabin”, an air-conditioned and insulated room located on the vehicle deck with individual cages for pets.
 There is a charge of €25 and pre-bookings are essential.